SquareShirt/Jaseci-Labs-Code/README.md

-Running jac weather_service.jac in your virtual environment with the google api inputed, will ask you the city whose weather conditions you want to find out.
+WORK FOR ASSIGNMENT 1: Running jac weather_service.jac in your virtual environment with the google api inputed, will ask you the city whose weather conditions you want to find out.
 You can type "quit" to exit the program.

-Running jac movie_and_book_recommender.jac will get the user an app that can give them book and movie recommendations according to the information they enter when prompted.
+WORK FOR ASSIGNEMENT 1 - SECOND PROJECT: Running jac movie_and_book_recommender.jac will get the user an app that can give them book and movie recommendations according to the information they enter when prompted.